Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/outlining-general.md

 ## Collapsed Node Quick Info Tips

-By default no quick info tips will appear when hovering the mouse over a collapsed node adornment.
-However a [CollapsedRegionQuickInfoProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CollapsedRegionQuickInfoProvider) instance can be registered as a language service to automatically build quick info for collapsed node adornments.
+By default, no quick info tips will appear when hovering the mouse over a collapsed node adornment.
+However, a [CollapsedRegionQuickInfoProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CollapsedRegionQuickInfoProvider) instance can be registered as a language service to automatically build quick info for collapsed node adornments.